Jochen Rabe

 Volunteering

-Jochen has contributed pro bono expertise to institutions including the Federal Ministry of Housing, Urban Development and Construction, the Federal Ministry of the Interior, the Capital City of Berlin, the City of Heidelberg, the Wüstenrot Foundation, the Lusatia Region and Tempelhof Projekt GmbH, among others.
+Jochen is currently part of the advisory board Urban Reform Kiev, training new urban planners in and after crisis.
+He has contributed pro bono expertise to institutions including the Federal Ministry of Housing, Urban Development and Construction, the Federal Ministry of the Interior, the Capital City of Berlin, the City of Heidelberg, the Wüstenrot Foundation, the Lusatia Region and Tempelhof Projekt GmbH, among others.